Life is like a Box of Chocolates, you never know what you're gonna get. - Forrest Gump

 What's Really Hiding Beneath the Wrapping?

-You know the feeling.
-You reach for what looks promising, a new strategy, a leadership hire, a cultural initiative, only to bite into something unexpectedly bitter.
-You never know what you're gonna get.
+You know that feeling.
+You go for something that looks good—a new strategy, a leadership hire, a cultural initiative—and then you take a bite, and it's unexpectedly bitter.
+You just never know what you're gonna get.

-Just like Forrest's box of chocolates, your organisation is full of choices wrapped in attractive packaging.
-But beneath the surface?
+Just like Forrest's box of chocolates, your organization is full of choices wrapped in pretty packaging.
+But underneath?
 Some are sweet.
 Some are nutty.
-And some hide the shadows you didn't choose but are tasting anyway.
+And some hide the shadows you never asked for—but you're tasting them anyway.

 The Shadow Selection